 As opposed to booking a hotel room, Airbnb can provide a more local experience, as some hosts are often travelers who want to give back to the travel community by sharing their homes.
 They can often give you advice on the destination and sometimes even spend time with you.

 Furthermore, on Airbnb, you can find experiences that allow you to get a better feel of the local culture and traditions.
+For free travel apps that help you find accommodation, AirBnB is one of the best places to get searching.

 Best for last-minute deals on hotels